BashiirHagi/AWS-Projects/README.md

 }
 ```

-Entered bucket URL on browser and the object files were accessible
+Entered the bucket URL on browser and the object files were accessible